 Students pursuing advanced research benefit from the proximity to world-class research collections at the University of California, Berkeley and Stanford University, as well as those of the San Francisco and Oakland Public Libraries.
-Informal interlibrary loan agreements exist between Lincoln University and the University of California libraries and other California libraries.
+Informal interlibrary loan agreements exist between Lincoln University and the University of California libraries and other university libraries, permitting Lincoln University students to borrow resources from these institutions.

 Library orientations are conducted at the beginning of each semester and are an essential introduction to the range of materials and services available through the Library.
-The librarian is available to visit classes and to assist individual students during office hours and by appointment.
+The librarian is available to visit classes and assist individual students during office hours and by appointment.